|

 breakfast.
 Great branding leads to sales of all kinds.

-When I hadn't been tweeting long my Twitter Promo record
+When I hadn't been tweeting more than two months, my Twitter Promo record

 included: Three blog interviews.
 Two podcasts.
 And a new